 Saki's inner circle of friends who make up the staff of an online image recognition system and recycling group.
 They start off as a one-room group until they expand into a full-time business with an office.
 The groups members include leader Kazuomi Hirasawa, deadpan programmer Mikuru "Micchon" Katsuhara, Satoshi Osugi who has a crush on Saki, spectacled Kasuga, Sis who has a fondness for cute things, and Yutaka "Panties" Itazu, known for (formally) not wearing any trousers and is a skilled hacker.
 Takizawa later becomes a member of the group.

-Shrinking Violet: Micchon, but only when she meets new people.
+- Shrinking Violet: Micchon, but only when she meets new people.
 Takizawa affectionately nicknames her "Mittan", much to her embarrasment.

 Tropes that apply to all

 selected by Mr. Outside to save the country.
 Each member is given a special cell phone with ten billion yen which they must use to improve the country.
 Each Seleção has an unseen assistant linked to the cell phone named Juiz, who can help them fulfill almost any request they make, but each one spends some of their money.
 If they abuse their money, do not play the game, or spend all of their money, the Seleção will be eliminated by the enigmatic Supporter.

-Fiction 500: Must be ultra-wealthy given his ability to give 10 billion yen apiece to twelve people.
+- Fiction 500: Must be ultra-wealthy given his ability to give 10 billion yen apiece to twelve people.

 - I Have Many Names: Along with Mr. Outside, he also acts as Seleção No. 12 and the Supporter.

-Indy Ploy: Japan is stagnating, there's a very high number of young people who have No Employment, Education, or Training (aka, NEETs), the government is deadlocked with controversy.
+- Indy Ploy: Japan is stagnating, there's a very high number of young people who have No Employment, Education, or Training (aka, NEETs), the government is deadlocked with controversy.
 Solution?
 Step one, give eleven random people he's met while driving a taxi cab around town a high tech prototype cellphone, 10 billion yen each of his own money accessed only with said phone, and an advance A.I. system with the ability to tap into any network needed to do just about anything possible at their request.
 Step two, set himself up as an observing member, and give a vague threat of "Elimination" should the participants fail as incentive for them to participate.
 Step three, Something interesting happens.
 Step four, one of the Seleção comes up with an awesome idea, and Japan Profits!

 - Pulls this on Number One and his co-conspirators when they think they've got the game already won by controlling his company, and thus, the Noblesse System and Juiz.
 Just when Number One thinks he's won total control of the game, Mr. Outside/The Supporter finally makes his first money expenditure as a Seleção, by quietly having the remaining players Juiz Super computer and A.I.
 Networks loaded up on trailers, and kept out of Number One's control by having them constantly moving around Japan.

 The mysterious woman who helps the twelve Seleção and aids them with their various requests, no matter how absurd they may be.
 She is actually an artificial intelligence in the form of twelve devices disguised as cargo truck trailers which are constantly moved around for protection.
 Juiz appears to have twelve different personalities to suit the Seleção.